Last Updated on October 3, 2022 by Andrew Pirie

-Jabol has already represented the Philippines; back in March, he took a silver medal in the SEA Youth Long Jump in Ilagan, Isabella finishing 4th. (given 6.99m, but this mark is invalid due to bad measuring and is actually 5.99m in Sea Youth Champs).
+Jabol has already represented the Philippines; back in March, he took a silver medal in the SEA Youth Long Jump in Ilagan, and Isabella finished 4th. (given 6.99m, but this mark is invalid due to bad measuring and is 5.99m in Sea Youth Champs).

 Jabol will be turning 15 in a few weeks, so his Age grade is compared to 15-year-olds.